MinuteKeep vs Ownr: Honest Comparison for Canadian Businesses (2026)

 Stop paying Ownr for compliance features you don't use.

-Generate your first corporate resolution free — no credit card required
+Generate your first corporate resolution free -- no credit card required

-Full minute books start at $29/year.
-That's less than a coffee per month.
+Full minute books at $99 CAD/yr.
+That's less than $10 per month.

 FAQ